naman14310/Data-Structures-And-Algorithms/README.md

-# Data Structures
+# Data Structures & Algo

-This repo contains links to all data structures that I have implemented.
+This repo contains links to all data structures and algorithms that I have implemented.

 1. [Dequeue](https://github.com/naman14310/Data-Structures-Implementation/blob/main/deque_implementation.cpp)